elixir-europe/rdmkit/pages/national_resources/se_resources.md

     how_to_access: Available to life science researchers affiliated with a Swedish research institute
     url: https://serve.scilifelab.se/
   - name: SciLifeLab Precision Medicine Portal
-    description: The PM Portal is a service for researchers in the precision medicine field, designed to support and accelerate data-driven life science research in Sweden.
+    description: This portal is a service for researchers in the precision medicine field, designed to support and accelerate data-driven life science research in Sweden.
 It provides links to various data sources, customised dashboards, and resources for navigating data management challenges.
 Researchers can also find guidance on handling sensitive data and links to relevant tools and services.
     how_to_access: Available to life science researchers affiliated with a Swedish research institute
     related_pages:
       Your_domain: [health_data, human_data]
       Your_tasks: [existing_data, gdpr_compliance]
     url: https://precision-medicine-portal.scilifelab.se/
-  - name: Swedish Biodiversity Data Infrastructure - SBDI
+  - name: Swedish Biodiversity Data Infrastructure (SBDI)
-    description: The Swedish Biodiversity Data Infrastructure (SBDI) is a national research infrastructure that provides access to biodiversity data and related services for researchers in Sweden.
+    description: SBDI is a national research infrastructure that provides access to biodiversity data and related services for researchers in Sweden.
 SBDI aims to facilitate the use of biodiversity data for research, conservation, and sustainable development.
     how_to_access: Available to everyone.
     related_pages:
       Your_domain: [biodiversity]